-I have been a professional psychiatric nurse, registered for over thirty years, from 1986 to 2017; from 2003-2015 as a community mental health nurse in an assertive treatment team working with a wide range of clients, and since 2015, Principal at Power To Care.
+I have been a professional psychiatric nurse, registered from 1986 to 2017; from 2003-2015 as a community mental health nurse in an assertive treatment team working with a wide range of clients, and since 2015, Principal at Power To Care.

 I have a passion regarding maintaining people in their own homes in the community, working with them in ways they find supportive and empowering.